Dutch West India Company: Restart

-New West India Company
+Second West India Company

 When the GWC could not repay its debts in 1674, the company was dissolved.
 But due to continued high demand for trade between West Africa and the Dutch colonies in the Americas (mainly slave trade), a second West India Company known as the New West India Company was chartered that same year.
-This new company controlled the same trade area as the first.
+This new company controlled the same trade area as the first but privateering was no longer an asset.
 All ships, fortresses, etc. were taken over by the new company.
-The number of directors was reduced from 19 to 10, and the number of governors from 74 to 50.
+Nobody was fired, but the number of directors was reduced from 19 to 10, and the number of governors from 74 to 50.
 By 1679, the new GWC had slightly more than 6 million guilders which was largely supplied by the Amsterdam Chamber.
+In 1687, due to the asiento possessed by Balthasar Coymans, the company paid the highest dividend.

 From 1694 until 1700, the GWC waged a long conflict against the Eguafo Kingdom along the Gold Coast, present-day Ghana.
 The Komenda Wars drew in significant numbers of neighbouring African kingdoms and led to the replacement of the gold trade with enslaved Africans.
+Calabar was the largest slave trading place in Africa.
+Sint Eustatius (Dutch Caribbean) became the most profitable asset of the GWC and a transit point for enslaved Africans in the Atlantic slave trade.
+After 1734 the GWC was primarily engaged in facilitating the slave trade, and only responsible for the supply of slaves until 1738.
+The company then began to outsource the slave trade and left it to private enterprise, especially in Middelburg, Zeeland.

+In 1750, Thomas Hope was elected to the board of the company, but preferred the Heren XVII after two years; he was succeeded by Nicolaas Geelvinck in 1764.
+In 1773, when drinking coffee and cocoa was popular almost everywhere, the family Van Aerssen van Sommelsdijck sold its property in the colony of Surinam.
+The GWC participated in a bigger share together with the Society of Suriname.
+Many planters in Surinam and the Caribbean came into financial trouble because of the mortgages (crisis of 1772); the demand for slaves dropped.
+In 1775, the last slave ship entered the port of Willemstad.
+From 1780 on the company made losses and paid no dividend.

-After the Fourth Anglo–Dutch War, it became apparent that the Dutch West India Company was no longer capable of defending its own colonies, as Sint Eustatius, Berbice, Essequibo, Demerara, and some forts on the Dutch Gold Coast were rapidly taken by the British.
-In 1791, the company's stock was bought by the Dutch government, and on 1 January 1792, all territories previously held by the Dutch West India Company came under the rule of the States General of the Dutch Republic.
-Around 1800 there was an attempt to create a third West Indian Company, without success.
+After the Fourth Anglo-Dutch War, it became apparent that the GWC was no longer capable of defending its own colonies, as Sint Eustatius, Berbice, Essequibo, Demerara, and some forts on the Dutch Gold Coast were rapidly taken by the British.
+In 1791 it was decided not to renew the patent to the GWC and to dissolve the company.
+All stocks were sold and territories previously held by the GWC came under the rule of the States General of the Netherlands.
+A directorate Ad-Interim took over the administration.
+A Council of Colonies was established as administrator over the affairs of the GWC until 1795.
+Around 1800, there was an attempt to create a third West India Company, but without success.